piotrsitarz/when-lambo/README.md

 [![current version](https://img.shields.io/npm/v/when-lambo.svg)](https://www.npmjs.com/package/when-lambo)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 Welcome to the When Lambo SDK!
-This TypeScript SDK provides a simple interface for interacting with the Persona Analysis API.
-It allows you to easily check if a given wallet address matches a given persona, or to filter a list of wallet addresses based on which addresses match a given persona.
+This TypeScript SDK provides a simple interface for interacting with the Segment Analysis API.
+It allows you to easily check if a given wallet address matches a given segment, or to filter a list of wallet addresses based on which addresses match a given segment.

 ## 📑 Table of Contents